QualiTorque/qualitorque.github.io/docs/getting-started/Import cloud resources.md

 [**Terraformer**](https://github.com/GoogleCloudPlatform/terraformer) is an open source tool created by the Waze SRE team at Google.
 Terraformer is a CLI tool that generates tf/json and tfstate files based on existing infrastructure (reverse Terraform).
 Terraformer supports large number of providers, see full list [here](https://github.com/GoogleCloudPlatform/terraformer/tree/master/docs)
 :::

-1. Install Terraformer using th following [installation instructions](https://github.com/GoogleCloudPlatform/terraformer/tree/master/docs)
+1. Install Terraformer using the following [installation instructions](https://github.com/GoogleCloudPlatform/terraformer/tree/master/docs)
 2. Make sure to get authenticated to your cloud provider/service of choice.
 This can be done using the dedicated cloud CLI or using environment variables.
 For example, when exporting AWS resources, you can authenticate by adding AWS_ACCESS_KEY_ID,  AWS_SECRET_ACCESS_KEY and AWS_SESSION_TOKEN to the terminal environment variables.
 3. Execute terraformer with your desire command line parameters to export the desire cloud resource.
 It's possible to export only a subset of resources by type, name or other filters.